projectsophon/df-play-to-earn/README.md

 ## Setting up a new user

-If you want to be dripped some counterfeit xDai, add your wallet address as new player object in `env.players` to inside `hardhat.config.ts`.
+If you want to be dripped some counterfeit xDai, add your wallet address as new player object to `env.players` inside `hardhat.config.ts`.
 You'll can add another object like this:

 ```js
 {